Dana Brooke: Personal life

 Sebera was in a relationship with fellow American bodybuilder Dallas McCarver until his death on August 22, 2017.
 From 2018 to 2019, she dated NBA professional basketball player Enes Kanter Freedom.
 She is now in a relationship with Cuban boxer Ulysses Diaz.
-In July 2021, Sebera and Diaz got engaged.
+In July 2021, Sebera and Diaz got engaged, and they were married on December 7, 2024.
 In June 2022, Sebera was involved in a non-fatal car crash.
 The accident forced her to miss her wrestling commitments with WWE.
 She later revealed that the car accident was "bad" but she would recover quickly.